tradle/tim-old-engine/README.md

 An object was both received peer-to-peer and read from the chain<sup>1</sup>

 <sup>1</sup> Note: does NOT contain chained-object contents.
-Use tim.lookupChainedObj(info) to obtain.
+Use tim.lookupObject(info) to obtain those.